norppa/ExerciseTimerProject/README.md

 - To finish the execution, add a condition that checks if the index is big enough and if it is, clear the interval and print a finishing message to the console.
 - When you reload the page the console should log the numbers running down from each of the times in your times list to one, and then the finishing message.
 - Clean up your code: remove unnecessary log messages and refactor if needed.

+### Stage 2.4 - More complex data structure
+Using just a simple list to store all our times would work, but it will become more confusing as the complexity level increases.
+Let's create a more descriptive data structure for our project.

+- Replace the times in your times list with _JSON objects_ that have attributes 'work' and 'rest', with both having time (Number) values attached to them.
+- Log the list to the console to see how it is displayed.
+- Update your initial time to the work value of the first element in the times list.
+- Now our timer will be either in the state work or rest (while running).
+Create a new String variable 'state' that will store the current state.
+- Next update your tick function: when timer reaches zero
+    - if we are in work state, switch to rest state and set time to the rest value.
+    - if we are in rest state, increase the index by one, set state to work and set time to the next work value.
+    - if index is out of range of our times list, finish the execution
+- To clarify the flow of the program, draw a picture!
+To paper.
+With a pen.
+- Add log messages telling what state we are in every time the state changes.

+### Stage 2.5 - Refactor
+Our project is getting a bit messy.
+Let's refactor by creating a few well named functions that handle logical action blocks.

+- Create a 'finish' function that handles ending the execution.
+Move all the code that is executed on finish to this function.
+- The tick function handles incrementing the time by one.
+When the time reaches zero, the program always changes state, either to work, rest or finished state.
+Separate the state change logic to its own function.
+- Remember to make sure that the program stops when the finish function is executed, and nothing is printed after that.
+- Create a new file called constants.js to the same folder as the rest of the files.
+We will use this file to store constants.
+In this case we have our times table, that is just declared and not changed at any point.
+It is 'external' information (we will make it user-defined later, but at this point it is just a hard-coded list.)
+Move the times list to the constants file and add that file to our html file so it will be included in our script.